 Create opportunities for player development

-An important feature of any private golf club is its teaching staff of PGA Professionals.
-Whether these pros run their lessons on the range or in a state-of-the-art teaching studio, developing an extensive calendar of individual and group learning opportunities can have a very positive impact on your club as a whole.
+Whether you run your golf lessons on the range or in a state-of-the-art teaching studio, developing an extensive calendar of individual and group learning opportunities can have a very positive impact on your club as a whole.

 After all, golfers who start to play better have more fun and play more often.
 They also generate more cart fees, spend more money in the restaurant and pro shop, participate in more club events and bring more guests.
 All of these factors help to generate additional revenue for your club.
 Plus, actively committing to player development shows your members that the club is willing to invest in their enjoyment of the game.